Join our board, help us make history

 Win THE "Mostly Morris"quilt

 This homage to the celebrated British wallpaper designer William Morris features a card trick pattern.
 The botanical-themed fabrics used by our Heritage Quilters mostly are from Barbara Brackman’s William Morris collections.
 She has created four collections over the past few years, each having 40 or more fabrics.
-Buy tickets at the Countryside Nursery quilt show Sept.
-20 and 21 in Crystal Lake or at the Woodstock Harvest Fest Sept.
-21. Tickets also are available online.
+Drawing is on Nov.
+12. Winner need not be present.
+Tickets also are available online.

 Our latest McHenry County Barn Quilt Brochure